Mindfulness: Stop and Smell the Roses

-By Tyler White on Saturday, December 14th, 2024 in Depression.
+By Tyler White, MA, LPCC on Saturday, January 18th, 2025 in General Mental Health.
 No Comments

-By Tyler White on Saturday, December 14th, 2024 in Depression.
+By Tyler White, MA, LPCC on Saturday, December 14th, 2024 in Depression.
 No Comments

 One of the most common things I hear this time of year from clients are how difficult the holidays are.
 Almost unanimously, once a client tells me something to this effect, the next thing they tell me is that they feel completely alone in this feeling.
 Not only is this time of year tougher than […]

-By Holly Marks, MA, NCC, LPCC on Saturday, December 14th, 2024 in Marriage Counseling.
+By Holly Marks, MA, NCC, LPCC on Saturday, December 14th, 2024 in General Mental Health.
 No Comments

 Deck the halls with boughs of Holly…and family fights, anxiety, and disappointment.
 The holiday season can be full of so much joy and happiness, and sometimes, it can also come with conflict, stressful family gatherings, and pain.
 This time of year can be a good time to acknowledge the different roles we play and the […]

-By Tyler White on Saturday, November 16th, 2024 in Marriage Counseling.
+By Tyler White, MA, LPCC on Saturday, November 16th, 2024 in Marriage Counseling.
 No Comments

 As kind of a sentiment as wedding speeches are, there have been few that have left a lasting impression on me.
 That is perhaps what made one of the speeches from a wedding I recently attended so memorable and profound.
 The father-of-the-groom, a retired marriage and family therapist, talked about how in his career he […]